Running StashCache Cache in a Container¶

 - File Systems: Stash Cache needs a partition on the host to store cached data

-In addition to the required configuration above (ports and file systems), you may also configure the behavior of your cache with the following variables using an enviroment variable file:
+In addition to the required configuration above (ports and file systems), you may also configure the behavior of your cache with the following variables using an environment variable file:

 Where the environment file on the docker host,

-Further behaviour of the stashcache can be cofigured by setting the followin in the enviroment variable file
+Further behavior of the cache can be configured by setting the following in the environment variable file:

-XC_SPACE_LOW_WM: Low watermark for disk usage; when usage goes above the high watermark, the cache deletes until it hits the low watermark
+XC_SPACE_LOW_WM: High-water and low-water marks for disk usage; when usage goes above the high-water mark, the cache will delete files until it hits the low-water mark.

 XC_PORT: TCP port that XCache listens on